devtron-labs/devtron/docs/user-guide/use-cases/connect-expressjs-with-mongodb-database.md

 ![](../../.gitbook/assets/use-case-expressjs-view-demo-data%20%281%29.jpg)

 You can see that we are getting the JSON response.
-We have successfully connected our expressjs application to the mongoDb database.
+We have successfully connected our Express.js application to the MongoDB database.